The Lipid Compositions of Animal Tissues

 References: [a] Wuthier, R.E.
 J. Lipid Res., 7, 544-550 (1966); DOI. [b] Gurr, M.I. et al. Biochim.
 Biophys.
 Acta, 106, 357-370 (1965); DOI. [c] Colbeau, A. et al. Biochim.
 Biophys.
 Acta, 249, 462-492 (1971); DOI.

-The data listed in Table 3 are incomplete, cholesterol is major constituent of some membranes, modifying their fluidity, and the proportion relative to the phospholipids should ideally be determined.
-In plasma membrane preparations from rat liver, the molar ratio of cholesterol to phospholipids is reported to be 0.76, while that in microsomes and mitochondria is 0.1 [2].
+The data listed in Table 3 are incomplete as cholesterol is major constituent of some membranes that modifies their fluidity, and the proportion relative to the phospholipids should ideally be determined.
+In plasma membrane preparations from rat liver, the molar ratio of cholesterol to phospholipids is reported to be 0.76, while that in microsomes (endoplasmic reticulum) and mitochondria is 0.1 [2].
 Data for minor phospholipid constituents such as polyphosphoinositides are only rarely tabulated.
 In addition, only a part of each phospholipid is the diacyl form, and in most tissues the phosphatidylethanolamine especially tends to contain an appreciable proportion of plasmalogens.
 On the other hand, the plasmalogen form of phosphatidylcholine appears only to occur in high proportions in heart muscle, eye and reproductive tissues.
 With a few significant exceptions, the lipid compositions of equivalent membranes from different tissues and even from different species are in general rather similar, probably because these membranes have common functional requirements (although the fatty acid compositions may differ depending on diet amongst other factors).
+In particular, the phospholipid composition of mitochondrial membranes is highly conserved from yeast to humans, with each lipid class having necessary functions in the assembly and activity of mitochondrial proteins, including those for oxidative phosphorylation (see our web page on cardiolipin).

 2. Fatty Acid Compositions of Glycerolipids